About the Process

 In the first cohort (October 2012-March 2013), coaching was provided by the Bridgespan Group.
 Subsequent cohorts are coached by our Certified Innoweave Impact Coaches.

-Funding applications to participate in the Impact and Strategic Clarity module are reviewed twice annually.
-Organizations requiring a subsidy to participate in the Impact and Strategic Clarity module can submit funding applications up until the first working day following January 1st and July 1st.
+Funding applications to participate in the Impact and Strategic Clarity module are reviewed three times annually.
+Organizations requiring a subsidy to participate in the Impact and Strategic Clarity module can submit funding applications up until the first working day following February 1, June 1, and October 1.
 Applicants will receive a response within 4-6 weeks of these deadlines.

 To apply for funding to participate in this module: